MaitreyeeCoolkarni/BitwiseOperators-EXP4-/README.md

  2) Perform bitwise operations on a and b:

- 3)Compute bitwise AND, OR, XOR, NOT (for both a and b).
+ 3) Compute bitwise AND, OR, XOR, NOT (for both a and b).

- 4)Compute left shift and right shift for both a and b.
+ 4) Compute left shift and right shift for both a and b.

- 5)Output the results of all bitwise operations.
+ 5) Output the results of all bitwise operations.

 PROGRAM 2(RESET)